 In our ongoing Meet the Mentor series, you’ll get a chance to meet some of our amazing Birthing From Within Childbirth Educators and Doulas.
 You’ll learn a little bit about their Birthing From Within work – and, just for fun, get a glimpse into their personal lives and opinions!
 We are happy to be starting with our three new Co-Owners, so you can get to know them just a little better.
 So, with no further ado, let’s meet…

-Erika, who lives and works in Boulder, Colorado, brings an immense depth of experience to her new role as a Co-Owner and Manager of Birthing From Within.
+Erika, who lives and works in Boulder, Colorado, brings an immense depth of experience to her role as a Co-Owner and Manager of Birthing From Within.
 She entered the birth world almost 20 years ago as a birth doula, and has been with Birthing From Within for about 16 years, during which time she has attended at least 12 BFW trainings, first as a student, and then as an Advisor (the previous incarnation of the Facilitator role).
 She served as an Advisor for 10 years, mentoring others through their BFW training and certification journeys.
 In addition to her work at the helm of the BFW relaunch, she maintains a lively childbirth education and birth story listening practice, Dive into Birth.
 Erika’s personal warmth and her attention to the real needs of the people with whom she works have endeared her greatly to all those who know her within BFW; she provides a wonderful example of the kind of wise, engaged mentoring to which we all might aspire.

 What do you love to do outside of your birth work?

 Outside of my BFW world, I love spending time with my family, especially at our cabin in the woods, alongside a lake in the Adirondacks in upstate New York.
 We are off the grid there, so no news, no cellphones, no computers — just family and nature.
 I also practice Kundalini yoga, and am very active politically, especially in the areas of social justice and immigrant rights.
-I read a lot, and I savor moments with my women friends.
+I read a lot, and I savor moments with my friends.

 What are your favorites for watching, reading, listening…?